Tyler Adams: New York Red Bulls

 On July 23, 2015, Adams made his debut with the New York Red Bulls first team featuring in a friendly match against Premier League champions Chelsea.
 He scored the second goal of the match, slotting a header past Asmir Begović in the 69th minute as the Red Bulls went on to win 4–2.

 Adams signed his first senior team contract on November 3, 2015, and joined the first team in preseason training camp in 2016.
 Adams made his first MLS bench appearance as an unused substitute on April 1, 2016, during a 1–0 loss to the New England Revolution and on April 13 made his MLS debut, starting against the San Jose Earthquakes before returning to Red Bulls II on loan for the remainder of the season.

 Adams emerged as a regular starter for the Red Bulls senior team in the 2017 season.
 On August 15, 2017, Adams helped New York to a 3–2 come from behind victory over FC Cincinnati, assisting on Bradley Wright-Phillips's 77th-minute equalizer.
 With the win New York reached their first Open Cup final since 2003.
 Adams scored his first two MLS goals in a 3–3 draw with D.C.
 United on September 27, 2017.

 On March 13, 2018, Adams opened the scoring for New York in a 3–1 victory over Club Tijuana, helping the club advance to the semifinals of the CONCACAF Champions League for the first time.

 RB Leipzig

-2019 season
+2018–19 season

 Adams joined RB Leipzig in January 2019, reuniting him with former coach Jesse Marsch.
 He made his first league start on January 27 in a 4–0 victory against Fortuna Düsseldorf.
 On February 16, Adams recorded his first Bundesliga assist in a 3–1 victory over Stuttgart.
 He missed the entirety of April games due to an abductor injury, and until then Leipzig had not lost a single game with him on the field.
-On May 16, Adams returned to the team, and eleven days later started the DFB-Pokal final against Bayern Munich to which Leipzig lost 0–3.
+On May 16, Adams returned to the team, and eleven days later started the DFB-Pokal final against Bayern Munich, which Leipzig lost 0–3.